vict0rsch/PaperMemory/docs/getting-started.md

 <div class="annotate" markdown>

-*  Mark a paper as Favourite
+* :tabler-star: Mark a paper as Favourite
-*  Edit the paper's tags, code link and note
+* :tabler-writing: Edit the paper's tags, code link and note
-*  open a downloaded PDF
+* :tabler-vocabulary: open a downloaded PDF
-*  Go to the paper's online page (1)
+* :tabler-external-link: Go to the paper's online page (1)
 * :octicons-link-24: Copy the link to the paper (1)
-*  Copy a formatted hyperlink (for emails for instance)
+* :tabler-device-desktop-code: Copy a formatted hyperlink (for emails for instance)
 * :material-language-markdown-outline: Copy a `[$title]($url)` Markdown-formatted link (1)
-*  Copy a BibTex entry for your `.bib` bibliography.
+* :tabler-math-function: Copy a BibTex entry for your `.bib` bibliography.

 </div>